dmparrishphd/Shapiro/README.md

 **Shapiro changes by the addition** of new files, _not_ by breaking code and mutilating existing files.

+**Shapiro does not have "versions."**
+Components either exist or not.
+You may use them in any combination.
+You may use the advanced features of R to reinterpret them in ways I have not anticipated.

 I do _not_ promise to adhere to the same discipline for all _other types of files_, nor for the R files in other directories.
 Specifically, files in the [Dev](./Dev) directory are volatile.